Krista Chronister, Vice Provost for Graduate Studies

-The individualized program is the university’s most flexible interdisciplinary program leading to MA and MS degrees.
+The Interdisciplinary Studies Program (ISP) is the university’s most flexible interdisciplinary program leading to MA and MS degrees.
 The program is designed for students with specific, well-articulated goals that cannot be reached through established departmental programs.
-Although flexibility is allowed in program design, the program must be composed of existing graduate courses from approved master’s degree programs in three professional schools, in three departments in the College of Arts and Sciences, or in a combination of programs from the professional schools and the College of Arts and Sciences.
+Although flexibility is allowed in program design, the program must be composed of existing graduate courses from two or three approved master’s degree programs.
+Detailed requirements are available on the Graduate School website.

 Guidelines in the ISP include the following:

 - A maximum of 15 credits may be used from practicum, field studies, research, and reading and conference courses.
-Such credit must be distributed across all three areas of the program
+Such credit must be distributed across the different areas of the program

-- The terminal project or thesis consists of 9 credits distributed across at least two areas.
-Credit for this project is earned in Terminal Project (IST 609); credit for the thesis is earned in Thesis (IST 503)
+- The terminal project or thesis consists of 9 credits in either Terminal Project (IST 609) or Thesis (IST 503)

 - At least 30 of the 45 minimum credits for the degree must be taken after the candidate is admitted to the IS:IP program

 Admission is selective.
 Acceptance into the program is based on background qualifications, the statement of purpose, and the appropriateness and availability of courses and advisors at the university.
 An applicant who has been denied admission to a departmental graduate program at the university must have departmental permission to use that department as a program area.

-Consent must be obtained in writing from each of the three advisors, indicating their willingness to serve and their approval of the final listing of courses in each of the three areas.
-One of the three advisors must be designated as chair.
+Consent must be obtained in writing from each of the two or three advisors, indicating their willingness to serve and their approval of the final listing of courses in each of the three areas.
+One of the advisors must be designated as chair.
 Prior to being offered admission, approval is also required from the department head or director of graduate studies from each department included in the applicant's program of study.
-Subsequent changes in the program must be approved by both the advisor in the area involved and the IS:IP director.
-More information about the IS:IP program is available on the Graduate School website.
+Subsequent changes in the program must be approved by both the advisor in the area involved and the ISP director.
+More information about the ISP is available on the Graduate School website.

 Doctor of Philosophy